Who Wants to be a Washington Millionaire?

 And, late last year, they also upped the B&O (Gross Receipts Tax) as well.
 Governor Ferguson's office has been on a heater.

-If you live on it, earn it, or die with it: be ready to pay more to the state from all levels.
+The harsh reality is if you live on it, earn it, or die with it: be ready to pay more to the state.

 The fundamental issue at hand is that what these politicians are recognizing in principle is correct: the tax system is broken.
 Let's be honest, though: their predecessors broke the tax vehicle, and they aren't equipped with the appropriate experience or training to fix it.
 They only know how to add to it.